 Wellington County Mobile Legal Service

-The Legal Clinic of Guelph and Wellington County (LCGWC) will use a mobile legal clinic, called Wellington County Mobile Legal Service or WellCoMS, to lower barriers to accessing legal information and support for people living in rural areas, especially low-income residents.
+The Legal Clinic of Guelph and Wellington County will use a mobile legal clinic, called Wellington County Mobile Legal Service or WellCoMS, to lower barriers to accessing legal information and support for people living in rural areas, especially low-income residents.
 WellCoMS will apply the Legal Health Check Up best practice and will foster relationships among health care providers, the local bar association, mental health services, libraries, nonprofit organizations, community groups, and faith organizations.
 The mobile outreach service will visit 11 rural communities in Wellington County from April to October.

 Nokiiwin Tribal Council